Wild Things Run Fast: Inspiration

+Tour

 The resulting world tour took Mitchell through the U.S., Europe, Asia and Australia.
 A video of the tour was released in 1983, entitled Refuge of the Roads.
 The recorded performances were not performed in front of a live audience, but rather recorded live in a studio once the tour had been completed, with applause dubbed-in during post-production.
 There was also some Super 8 footage taken by Mitchell on the road.
 It has since been released on DVD.